cisco/cisco-network-chef-cookbook/test/README.md

 ## Setup

  - Checkout the complete cookbook, including the this "test" folder
- - Create a bundle environment to run the tests from using ```chef exec bundle``` from this test directory
+ - Create a bundle environment to run the tests from using ```chef exec bundle``` from this main cookbook directory (the Gemfile there will be used to create the bundle)
  - Modify .kitchen.yml to point at switch under test's IP address and BASH login credentials
  - Modify .kitchen.yml to use appropriate VRF to connect to Internet via switch under test (if not management VRF)

 ## First run procedure

- - Converge test cookbook to switch and verify using serverspec using ```chef exec bundle exec kitchen converge```
+ - Converge test cookbook to switch and verify using serverspec using ```chef exec bundle exec kitchen converge``` from the cookbook directory
  - At this point, all tests should pass.
-You can cleanup by running ```chef exec bundle exec kitchen shutdown``` and removing /tmp/verifier directory on switch under test
+You can cleanup by running ```chef exec bundle exec kitchen shutdown``` from the cookbook directory and removing /tmp/verifier directory on switch under test

 ## Second run procedures

- - If you have modified the test cookbook, you will need to run ```chef exec bundle exec kitchen converge``` again
+ - If you have modified the test cookbook, you will need to run ```chef exec bundle exec kitchen converge``` from the cookbook directory again
  - If you are modifying the integration/helpers/serverspec_cisco/spec_helper.rb specinfra tests, then you will need to:
-   - ```chef exec bundle exec kitchen setup``` to re-upload the new code
+   - ```chef exec bundle exec kitchen setup``` from the cookbook directory to re-upload the new code
-   - ```chef exec bundle exec kitchen verify``` to re-run the serverspec tests
+   - ```chef exec bundle exec kitchen verify``` from the cookbook directory to re-run the serverspec tests

 ## What's happening under the hood